How to calculate inventory turnover ratio

 A high stock turnover ratio generally indicates that a business is managing its inventory effectively.
 The company isn’t overbuying stock or wasting money on warehousing space.
 Instead, it’s meeting demand by selling what it buys and bringing cash back into the business to cover the cost of goods sold.

-In contrast, companies with a low inventory turnover ratio are often more inefficient in replenishment activities leading to excess inventory, which becomes unsold inventory.
-They will be overstocking slow-moving inventory and escalating carrying costs (holding costs), e.g. warehouse costs, insurance, utilities etc. Cash will be tied up in inventory for longer and there will be a higher risk of items becoming obsolete, which will see profit margins diminish as the stock fails to sell.
+In contrast, companies with a low inventory turnover ratio are often more inefficient in replenishment activities leading to excess inventory, which becomes unsold.
+They will be overstocking slow-moving inventory and escalating carrying costs (holding costs), e.g. warehouse costs, insurance, utilities etc. Cash will be tied up in inventory for longer and there’s a higher risk of items becoming obsolete and dead stock, which will eat into profit margins as the stock fails to sell.

 In summary, healthy stock turnover can improve profitability because: